-This approximately 110-acre multipurpose facility, located in the City of Lauderhill, is the first Broward County regional park to be acquired and developed through the Broward County Commission's 2000 Safe Parks and Land Preservation Bond Program, a historic measure that passed with 74 percent voter approval.
+This approximately 110-acre multipurpose facility is the first Broward County regional park to be acquired and developed through the Broward County Commission's 2000 Safe Parks and Land Preservation Bond Program, a historic measure that passed with 74 percent voter approval.
 The park is now the largest in the long-underserved central Broward County area and is designed to serve seven of the county's 31 municipalities: along with Lauderhill, Fort Lauderdale, Lauderdale Lakes, Oakland Park, Plantation, Sunrise, and Wilton Manors.
 The site is the only one in the region capable of hosting major cricket competitions, thanks to its state-of-the-art field house, 5,000 covered seats, and professionally maintained cricket pitch - the only cricket stadium in the United States certified by the International Cricket Council (ICC).

 Main Event Field: A circular, multipurpose, lighted field, 560 feet in diameter, with 5,000 covered seats and additional seating for 15,000 spectators possible.
 The venue may be used for concerts and sporting events or other special events.
 The field is capable of hosting a variety of local, national, and international sports championship games and will contain four turf pitches.
 Field use by permit only.

-Field House: The first floor of the building includes the park lobby with receptionist/facility reservation area, elevator, team locker rooms, restrooms, concession area, and main event field viewing room that may also be rented for parties or other social occasions (capacity 303).
+Field House: The first floor of the building includes the park lobby with receptionist/facility reservation area, elevator, team locker rooms, restrooms, concession area, and main event field viewing room that may also be rented for parties or other social occasions (capacity 182).
 Details and photos of meeting areas.
-The second floor includes another rental hall (capacity 247) with concession warming area, park management offices, and the scoreboard operations center, along with a VIP viewing area and conference room that may be rented for small meetings and gatherings of up to 20 people.
+The second floor includes concession warming area, park management offices, and the scoreboard operations center, along with a VIP viewing area and conference room that may be rented for small meetings and gatherings of up to 26 people.
 Wi-Fi is available throughout the building.
 Call for fees and hours.

 Multipurpose Fields: Four lighted soccer/football fields with spectator seating that can also be used as two cricket fields with artificial pitches.
 Field use by permit only.